-This website is a gallery of computer-generated fractal art as well as a text to explain what it is and how it is created.
-Gallery 2D mainly shows two-dimensional (2D) images given by the basic programming routines described in Stories about Fractal Plotting, while Gallery 3D comprises images generated by a variety of techniques based on college mathematics.
+The website has additional galleries of fractal art: Gallery 2D mainly shows two-dimensional (2D) images given by the basic programming algorithms described in "Stories about Fractal Art," while Gallery 3D comprises images generated by a variety of techniques based on college mathematics.
 The latter includes such 3D objects as fractal mountains and forests and fractals painted on various nonplanar surfaces.
 Here are examples:

-Symmetric Rocks in Desert
+"Symmetric Rocks in Desert"

-Mandelbrot Moon Over Fractal Mountains
+"Mandelbrot Moon Over Fractal Mountains"

-1997-2022 Junpei Sekino
+1997-2023 Junpei Sekino

-The website was last updated on October 1, 2022
+The website was last updated on October 1, 2023

 Digital Artist (Author's Profile): When Junpei Sekino was 10 years old he won first prize for the junior division in a national printmaking contest in Japan.